mauretto78/in-memory-list-bundle/README.md

 }
 ```

-To loop data in your twig files you can use `item` function;
+Now you can loop data in your twig files:

 ```twig
 {% for list in cachedList %}